mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 ###### DINGTRA subsector

-years either at Kamsii the ‘pleasure planet’ or another suitable world in the subsector.
+years either at Kamsii the 'pleasure planet' or another suitable world in the subsector.
 In addition, most Dingtraian societies are members of one traditional Vilani religion or another with almost no Solomani-